k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 The Catalog provides an ability to build artifacts and save them into the Project tree.
 An artifact includes details of all the Catalog fields with their properties, such as Classification and PII, for a currently displayed Catalog version.

-Pre-requisite for building the Catalog artifact is running the Discovery Job for on an interface.
+Pre-requisite for building the Catalog artifact is running the Discovery Job for at least one Project interface.

 ### Build Artifacts